-The Clean Energy for Rural and Remote Communities (CERRC) program does not mention a maximum or minimum funding allotment.
-Successful applicant projects will be provided with funding allotments deemed appropriate by the overseeing committee.
+The Clean Energy for Rural and Remote Communities (CERRC) program offers eligible applicants with funding for community clean energy training, planning, and projects.
+There is no minimum or maximum amount of funding.
 To learn more about this program, visit their webpage for a comprehensive review.

 Applicants for this program may be eligible if they are located in Canada and meet one of the following criteria: